Frequently Asked Questions

 How does the menu cycle work?

-We have a Core Menus for Adults and Children, which includes a weekly ‘Bistro style’ Lunchtime Menu and a two week Evening Meal Menu.
-These Menus incorporate some theme meals, such as Fish & Chip Friday, Saturday evening Indian or Chinese Take-away theme, Sunday Roast dinner.
-All patients should be offered the choice from the full Menu (unless unsuitable for their clinical condition).
+We have a Core Menu for Adults and Children, which includes a weekly ‘Bistro style’ Lunchtime Menu and a two week Evening Meal Menu.
+These Menus incorporate some theme meals, such as Fish & Chip Friday, Saturday evening Curry or Oriental Take-away theme, Sunday Roast dinner.
+All patients should be offered the choice from the Core Menu (unless unsuitable for their clinical condition).

 In addition, the Additional Menus are available as ‘a la carte’ Menus and so do not change day-to-day.
 However a good choice is available on each Menu.